harish-garg/harish/source/_posts/How-to-Build-a-Serverless-GPT-3-Powered-using-NextJS-React.md

     }

 In the above code, we start by importing the openai module and getting the API key from the env file.
-We then define a async function that will take user input as `req` and call the OpenAI GPT-3 API using the Openai module.
-Inside the call, we are some paramters for GPT-3 API.
+We then define a async function that will take user input from the `req` and call the OpenAI GPT-3 API using the Openai module.
+Inside the call, we are also passing some paramters for the GPT-3 API.
 Check out my GPT-3 Guide for a detailed description of these paramters.
-The inspiration for GPT-3 prompt is from [here](https://www.twilio.com/blog/getting-started-with-openai-s-gpt-3-in-node-js)
+The inspiration for this particular GPT-3 prompt is from [here](https://www.twilio.com/blog/getting-started-with-openai-s-gpt-3-in-node-js)

 Next, we add the code to trigger this API from the user interface and using the output to display to the user.